Route Providers

 we reduce the work required to support a new API.

-In this example, all we had to do was supply a RouteRequestGenerator
+In this example, all we had to do was supply a RouteRequestGenerator.

-was able to use the existing OsrmResponseParser
+Our RouteAdapter was able to use the existing OsrmResponseParser,

-and the core (ex: FerrostarCore
+and the core (ex: FerrostarCore on iOS or Android)

 used the platform native HTTP stack to execute the request on our behalf.